senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 #### View Senzing Configurator

+The [Senzing Configurator](https://github.com/Senzing/configurator) is a micro-service for changing Senzing configuration.

 1. If the Senzing configurator was deployed, in a separate terminal window port forward to local machine using [kubectl port-forward](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#port-forward).